 Wind power in the future cannot succeed without education today, yet there is a troubling lack of learning and training opportunities.
 CWEC is committed to filling this gap, from higher education to vocational training to public outreach.
 We develop and teach university level engineering curriculum.
 In cooperation with wind plant operators, we created a Wind Energy for Technicians short course, which covers the science and engineering of modern utility-scale wind power.
 The technical detail and comprehensiveness of this course has attracted not only technicians, but also engineers, investors, and business office personnel.
 To the general public, we offer a Small Wind Energy Systems one-day course covering the science, economics, and ownership of a small wind turbine.
 Finally, we speak to groups about modern wind power to dispel misperceptions and inform the public about the current state of wind.

-CWEC is a partnership of the University of California and the California Energy Commission.
-We were established in 2002 to provide a centralized state-level forum for wind power issues, unbound by the traditional constraints of existing government and industry bodies.
-We are housed on the University of California, Davis campus, leveraging UC Davis’ longstanding history of wind power-related efforts and the experience and expertise of its diverse faculty and students.
-We work in close cooperation with the California Energy Commission Public Interest Energy Research (PIER) program.
+CWEC was established in 2002 to provide a centralized state-level forum for wind power issues, unbound by the traditional constraints of existing government and industry bodies.
+It was initially a partnership of the University of California and the California Energy Commission, and is now housed on the University of California, Davis campus, leveraging UC Davis’ longstanding history of wind power-related efforts and the experience and expertise of its diverse faculty and students.